NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/windows.md

 ```

 {{< alert title="Note" >}}
-We do not recommend the use of the Firefox browser for accessing Neurodesktop, as this may lead to performance issues.
+We do not recommend the use of the Firefox browser for accessing Neurodesktop on Windows 10, as firefox is not able to access localhost where neurodesk is running.
 {{< /alert >}}

 3. neurodesktop is ready to use!